yingw787/tinydevcrm-comingsoon/content/_index.md

 **I want to learn more.**

 Email me at me@yingw787.com.
-I'd be very happy to hear from you and how you use TinyDevCRM.
+I'd be very happy to hear from you and learn how you use or might use TinyDevCRM.

 You can also subscribe to TinyDevCRM's mailing list below.